vampirerohit329/Medical-Image-Classifier/README.md

 Upon classification, the images will be classified into different categories and saved into their respective class folders.

  # Results:
- Here's an image which I tried classifying.
+ Here's an image which I tried classifying by training the model on approx 300-400 prelabelled images.
  ![](IMG1.jpg)

  These are the results: